Secure Boat and Trailer Storage

 - Clean, well-lit, and affordable storage units of all sizes to accommodate any storage needs from a motorcycle to a large RV and keep them in a protected interior space.

-- No long-term commitment.
+- No long-term rental commitment.
 We offer month to month leases to give you flexibile boat storage.

 - Electronic gates and 24/7 video monitoring provide additional protection and security for your important items.

-- Store in one of our many convenient locations in Delaware, Florida, Kentucky, New Jersey, Ohio, and South Carolina.
+- Store in one of our many convenient facilities across the United States.

 You’ll need to bring in three documents when you come in and rent with us.
 A government issued ID like a driver’s license or passport, vehicle registration, and proof of insurance.
 Check with your insurance provider to see if your policy covers storing your boat in long term storage and bring in a copy.